Coder-RD/SQL-Challenge/README.md

 - ✅ Aggregate Calculations
 - ✅ Latitude-Based Filtering
 - ✅ Maximum Latitude Selection
+- ✅ Minimum Latitude Selection
 - ✅ Longitude Retrieval
 - ✅ Rounding Results
 - ✅ Truncation Concepts
 - ✅ Subqueries

+---

+# 🆕 Day 35 – Weather Observation Station 16

+### 🎯 Challenge

+**Weather Observation Station 16**

+### 💻 Platform

+**HackerRank**

+### 🗄️ Language

+**DB2 SQL**

+### 📚 Concepts Practiced

+- 🔹 SELECT
+- 🔹 MIN()
+- 🔹 WHERE
+- 🔹 ROUND()
+- 🔹 Aggregate Functions
+- 🔹 Latitude Analysis
+- 🔹 Numerical Filtering
+- 🔹 Decimal Precision
+- 🔹 DB2 SQL
+- 🔹 Geographic Data Analysis

+### 💡 Key Concept

+The **Weather Observation Station 16** challenge focuses on finding the **smallest Northern Latitude (`LAT_N`)** from the `STATION` table that is greater than the specified latitude value.

+The result must be rounded to the required number of decimal places.

+### 🧠 Problem-Solving Approach

+1. Filter the `STATION` table using the condition on `LAT_N`.
+2. Select only latitude values greater than the specified value.
+3. Use `MIN()` to find the smallest qualifying `LAT_N`.
+4. Round the result to the required decimal places.
+5. Return the final result.

+### 🔑 SQL Concepts Used

+    SELECT
+    MIN()
+    WHERE
+    ROUND()
+    LAT_N
+    Aggregate Functions
+    Decimal Precision

+### 🎯 Learning Outcome

+Through this challenge, I practiced how to:

+- Find the minimum value from filtered data.
+- Apply numerical filtering conditions.
+- Use aggregate functions.
+- Work with latitude and geographic data.
+- Round numerical results.
+- Handle decimal precision.
+- Write SQL queries in a DB2 environment.

+### 📂 Files Added

+    Day35-SQL/
+    ├── Weather Observation Station 16.sql
+    └── Screenshot 2026-08-30 221312.png

+### ✅ Status

+**Completed 🎉🔥**

+Another SQL challenge successfully completed as part of my **100 Days of SQL Challenge**.

 ---